The Psychology Behind Drug, Alcohol Cravings

 What’s Going on in the Mind During Drug Cravings?

-When addicts experience the phenomenon of craving, those cravings can be traced back and attributed to a concept called habituation.
+When people in active addiction experience the phenomenon of craving, those cravings can be traced back and attributed to a concept called habituation.
 The concept of habituation refers to the decrease in sensitivity or sensation that occurs as a result of increasing or repeated exposure.
 In fact, habituation is very much related to the development of a tolerance to alcohol or drugs with repeated consumption.

 When a person abuses alcohol or drugs, there’s a surge of neurochemicals in the brain that cause feelings of pleasure and euphoria.
 However, as the individual continues abusing alcohol or drugs, the surge of pleasure and euphoria begins to subside, becoming much less pronounced.
 The experience of cravings is due to the addicts wanting to experience the level of intensity that they felt when they first began consuming alcohol and drugs.